nikdanilov/Flask-React-ToDo-app/README.md

 ### Description

-To make project well structered we will keep them separate.
+To make project well structured we will keep those components separated.
 A popular and productive technology stack today is a combination of React/Redux for the front-end, Python/Flask for the Backend, and SQLAlchemy as the Python Object Relation Map (ORM) to communicate with your SQL database.